Last Updated on August 29, 2020

 What is a landing page?

 A landing page is a dedicated, standalone page created specifically to convert visitors into leads.
-It is highly focused on a single objective and in most cases, its goal is to collect information about your visitor that will allow you continue to contact them.
-Your landing page has to simultaneously create a great first impression, meet the visitor’s expectations based on the ad they clicked, communicate trust and credibility and convert these visitors into leads.
+It is highly focused on a single objective that you want your visitors to take.
+In most cases, its goal is to collect information about your visitor that will allow you continue to contact them.
+Your landing page has to simultaneously:

 Why should I use a landing page?

-Many think just creating a page on your website for the advertising is enough to capture leads.
+Many think that it is enough to create a page on your website for the ad to capture leads.
 Depending on the offer, a specific page on your website may work.
 But in most cases, successful campaigns use a landing page that aligns with the ad to reinforce your message and dramatically increase its conversion rate.

 When should I use a landing page?

-Although landing pages can be used for any promotional marketing activity where you want someone to take some action, you absolutely should create a landing page when you are paying for advertising and want to measure your return on investment.
-By focusing on a single objective that matches the intent of the ad that your visitors clicked, you help your visitors make a decision to give you their contact information without all the usual distractions of a general website page.
+Landing pages can be used for any promotional marketing activity where you want someone to take some action.
+However, you absolutely should create a landing page when you are paying for advertising and want to measure your return on investment.
+By focusing on a single objective that matches the intent of the ad, you help your visitors decide to share their contact information with you.
+A good landing page removes the usual distractions of a general website page.